Itzpushkar/JS-Projects/Music App/ReadMe.md

 The JavaScript file that implements the functionality of the Music App, such as the song playing mechanism, progress bar updates, and event handling for play/pause buttons and navigation controls.

 <h2>Customization</h2>
-You can customize the app by modifying the following:<br>
+You can customize the app by modifying the following:<br><br>

 <b>Playlist:</b> <br>
 Add more songs by editing the songName and singerName fields in the index.html.
-You can also add more songItem blocks to the playlist.<br><br>
+You can also add more songItem blocks to the playlist.<br>

 <b>Design:</b> <br>
 Modify the music.css file to change the appearance and layout of the app, such as the buttons, background, or song list styling.<br>